 Recently, I had the fortunate opportunity to interview this lovely, sweet and immensely talented business woman.

-So without further adieu, meet Linda Timms of Blue Barn Quilt Co.,
+So without further adieu, meet the maker, Linda Timms of Blue Barn Quilt Co.

 When did your love for fabric and sewing begin?
 How long have you been quilting/sewing?